TechGrounds-Cloud8/cloud8-archana-sekarr/AWS-Week2/AWS-11-ELB&AutoScaling.md

 Activity log after enabling the load test:

-I realized that there was a lot of delay on the creation of new servers, so I changed the Target tracking to a target of 30% average CPU utilisation instead of 60% as mentioned in the exercise and these were the results:
+I realized that there was a lot of delay on the creation of new servers, so I changed the Target tracking to a target of 30% average CPU utilisation instead of 60% as mentioned in the exercise to speeden up the process and these were the results:

 - Auto Scaling group notifications: